MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ```

 > [!IMPORTANT]
-> To submit an Q# operation to the Azure Quantum Resource Estimator target, it cannot take any input arguments and must have a `Unit` return value.
+> To submit an Q# operation to the Resource Estimator, the operation cannot take any input arguments and must have a `Unit` return value.

-Let's now estimate the physical resources for this operation using the default assumptions.
-You can submit the operation to the resource estimation target using the `qsharp.azure.execute` function.
+Now, estimate the physical resources for this operation using the default assumptions.
+You can submit the operation to the Resource Estimator target using the `qsharp.azure.execute` function.

 ```python
 result = qsharp.azure.execute(EstimateMultiplication8)
 result
 ```

-This will create a table that shows the overall physical resource counts.
-You can further inspect cost details by collapsing the groups, which have more information.
+This creates a table that shows the overall physical resource counts.
+You can inspect cost details by collapsing the groups, which have more information.
 For example, if you collapse the *Logical qubit parameters* group, you can more easily see that the error correction code distance is 13.

 |Logical qubit parameter | Value |